VassilisDrouzas/BSc_Thesis_Time_Series_Databases/README.md

-This repository contains my BSC thesis in Time Series Database Management Systems (TSDBs).
+This repository contains my BSc thesis in Time Series Database Management Systems (TSDBs).
 The thesis focuses on two parts: